Garnasha/Footprint-clustering/papernew/mst-alg.md

 ###Minimal Spanning Tree Construction
-The construction of a Minimal Spanning Tree is done by Prim's Algorithm, a standard memoized greedy algorithm which takes a set of vertices $V$ and a weight function $w: V \times V \rightarrow W \subset \mathbb{R}$ on these vertices.
+The construction of a Minimal Spanning Tree is done by Prim's Algorithm, as described in [@tarjan1983 p.
+76], a standard memoized greedy algorithm which takes a set of vertices $V$ and a weight function $w: V
+\times V \rightarrow W \subset \mathbb{R}$ on these vertices.
+Note that we will not be using the heap-based optimization for sparse graphs described in [@tarjan p.
+77] .

 By setting

 $$V \subset \Sequences \times \mathbb{N}$$
 $$w = d\text{ for some metric }d : V \times V \rightarrow ℝ$$